shakebugs/shake-docs/docs/android/users/advanced-usage.md

 ---

-> Some apps might want to register the device itself as a user, or make a transition from the anonymous user to the _Signed Up_ user.
+> Some apps might want to register the device itself as a user, or make a transition from the anonymous user to the identified user.

-## Anonymous user
+## Register an anonymous user

-Let's take _Reddit_ app as an example.
+Let's take an app like _Reddit_ for example.
+Their users can browse the app as guests for months before deciding to sign up.

-Their users can browse the app as guests for months and only then decide to _Sign Up_:
+As soon as your user opens your app — and way before they sign up — you can identify them as an anonymous user so both you and them instantly get all the benefits of the Users module.

-* The user has to be registered.
+You would do so by calling `Shake.registerUser(UUID)`, where the `UUID` is a randomly generated unique device ID persisted in the app storage.

-* All the previous reports from the time when they were anonymous have to be tied to them too.
+## Anonymous user → `Shake.updateUserId`

-The `Shake.updateUserId` method can be used to perform this transition.
+Let's suppose this anonymous guest user decides to sign up one day, and you want to **keep** their User entity:
-When the user is browsing your app in the anonymous mode, you can register them with Shake using a randomly generated UUID persisted in the app storage.
+* They have to see all their previously reported tickets.
-This identifier will uniquely identify the device your still-anonymous user is on.
+* You consider them as a same user, and want to keep all their User metadata.

-Once this user decides to _sign up_, instead of registering them with the `Shake.registerUser` method, call the `Shake.updateUserId` method to perform a __transition__, associating all previously-anonymous user metadata and tickets with the newly-identified user.
+You would call the `Shake.updateUserId` method with the new user identifier.

 :::note